mgreenberry/MS4-sweetsntreats/README.md

 []() was used to create the database.
 This allows the following functionality: -
 * Registration
 * Log In/Sign Out
-* Add multiple food items to users collection
+* Add product items to store
 * CRUD:-
   * Create: Create a new user.
-Create a new food item in grocery/shopping or wasted food list
+Create a new product item if superuser logged in.
+Create a review if user logged in.
+Create a 'favourite' linked item.
   * Read: Collects information held within the database
-  * Update: Allows editing of items in database, such as food items in the grocery and shopping list
+  * Update: Allows editing of items in database, such as a product or review
-  * Delete: Allows deleting of items in database, such as food items in the grocery, shopping and wasted list
+  * Delete: Allows deleting of items in database, such as products, reviews or favourites

 [Back to content](#table-of-contents)
 ## **Database**